JKarg-Xeb/Team_Project_Biosingals_2D_3D/README.md

 ### Features of the Faker Module

-- **Simulated Biosignals:** Generates synthetic data that mimics real biosignals, including heart rate and other relevant metrics.
+- **Simulated Biosignals:** Generates synthetic data that mimics real biosignals, including heart rate (EDA) and ECG.
 - **Configurable Parameters:** Allows customization of data generation parameters to simulate different scenarios and conditions.
 - **Seamless Integration:** Can be easily toggled on or off within the server to switch between real and simulated data.